mat-mathews/wex_scatter/README.md

         ```powershell
         .\.venv\Scripts\Activate.ps1
         ```
-    * **Troubleshooting Activation:** If you get an error about script execution being disabled, you might need to adjust PowerShell's execution policy for the current user or process.
-You can temporarily allow scripts for the current session by running:
-        ```powershell
-        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
-        ```
-        Then try activating the environment again. *Note: Be cautious about changing execution policies.*

 4.  **Install Dependencies:**
     * Create a file named `requirements.txt` in the root of the project directory with the following content: